ThaboPayi/AddressBookWithCodeFirst/README.md

 # AddressBookWithCodeFirst

 This is an Address Book App.
-For Demo puposes in development of thid i have used the follwing Technologies :
+For Demo puposes in development of this app, i have used the follwing Technologies :
 1. MVC.
 2. Ajax.
 3. JSON